🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Countermeasures:

-3. Check bath temperature (current efficiency decreases at low temperature) → maintain at 25±2°C
+3. Check the bath temperature (low temperature reduces current efficiency) → maintain at 25±2°C

-• Contamination on substrate surface (oils, oxide film)
+• Contamination of the substrate surface (oils, oxide films)

-• Stress due to thermal expansion coefficient mismatch with substrate
+• Stress from thermal expansion mismatch with the substrate

 Countermeasures:

-• Activation: 5% HCl (room temperature, 30 seconds) immediate pretreatment
+• Activation: 5% HCl (room temperature, 30 s) immediately before plating

 2. Strike plating (thin Ni or Cu layer) to improve adhesion